 Devon de Mayo (Director) is working with Rivendell for the first time.
 Recent directing credits include: Women Laughing Alone With Salad (Theatre Wit); The Burn (Steppenwolf Theatre), Harvey (Court Theatre), Sycamore (Raven Theatre), You on the Moors Now (The Hypocrites), Animals Out of Paper (Shattered Globe Theatre), You Can’t Take it With You, and Lost in Yonkers (Northlight Theatre), Jet Black Chevrolet (side project); Compulsion and Everything is Illuminated (Next); Roadkill Confidential, The Further Adventures of Hedda Gabler, and Clouds (Dog & Pony).
 Directing and devising credits: Don’t Look Back/Must Look Back (Pivot Arts); Guerra: A Clown Play (La Piara, Mexico); The Whole World is Watching, As Told by the Vivian Girls and The Twins Would Like to Say (Dog & Pony).
 She received her MFA from Middlesex University in London and did further studies at the Russian Academy of Dramatic Arts in Moscow and the Indonesian Institute for the Arts in Bali, Indonesia.

-Anthony Churchill (Projections Design) collaborates on media for theatre, events, and installations through out the country.
-He is so happy to be working with Rivendell on this show.
-Recent projections and media for Marriott Theatre, The Cher Show, Q Brothers, Chicago Children’s Choir, Porchlight Music Theatre, Silk Road Rising, Theatre Wit, Stage Left, Museum of Broadcast Communications, Big Noise Theatre, 16th Street Theatre – Berwyn, and BoHo Theatre – which he is a proud company member of.
-Tony has been nominated for two Jeff Awards for Projections, in 2017 for Body of An American – which he won the award for – and in 2015 for Ordinary Days.
-When not working on plays, Tony enjoys sculpting tiny astronauts in peril, and playing projections with his band, Grape Juice Plus. www.artlabchicago.com
+Anthony Churchill (Projections Design) collaborates on media for theatre, events, and installations.
+Recent projections and media with Q Brothers, Marriott Theatre, The Cher Show, Porchlight Music Theatre, Silk Road Rising, Theatre Wit, Stage Left, Museum of Broadcast Communications, Big Noise Theatre, 16th Street Theatre—Berwyn, and BoHo Theatre—which he is a proud company member of.
+Tony has been nominated for three Jeff Awards for Projections, winning one in 2017 for Body of An American.
+When not working on plays, he enjoys sculpting tiny astronauts in peril, and playing projections with his band, Grape Juice Plus. www.artlabchicago.com

 Izumi Inaba (Costume Design) is excited to be working with Rivendell Theatre Ensemble for the first time.
-Recent Chicago credits: Borealis (House), Frankenstein (Lifeline), Koalas (16th Street), Zurich (Steep), Frederick (Chicago Children’s), Cosmologies (Gift).
-Upcoming: Mansfield Park (Northlight), A Doll’s House Part 2 (Steppenwolf), Twilight Bowl (Goodman).
-She is a resident artist at Albany Park Theater Project, an ensemble at Red Tape, and a member of United Scenic Artists USA Local 829.
+Recent Chicago credits: Borealis (House), Frankenstein (Lifeline), Koalas (16th Street), Zurich (Steep), Frederick (Chicago Children’s), and Cosmologies (The Gift).
+Upcoming: Mansfield Park (Northlight), A Doll’s House Part 2 (Steppenwolf ), Twilight Bowl (Goodman).
+She is a resident artist at Albany Park Theater Project, an ensemble member at Red Tape, and a member of United Scenic Artists USA Local 829.

 Robert Groth (Technical Director) is excited to return to Rivendell.
 He has been a freelance technical director, scenic carpenter and designer for over 15 years.
 Robert has also worked as a scenic designer for several theater companies with his partner Jenniffer Thusing including Mary Arrchie, Pinebox, Emerald City and most recently Chicago Theatre Workshop’s production of Little Miss Sunshine.
 Their design work was recognized in 2011 with a nomination for an Equity Wing Jeff for Best Scenic Design—Midsized Theater.